galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-installing-k8s.md

 **Note: The ecosystem chart's use of Dex is still under development and is subject to change.**

-In a future release, [Dex](https://dexidp.io) will be used to authenticate users attempting to interact with a Galasa Ecosystem.
+In a future release, <a href=https://dexidp.io target="_blank"> Dex</a> will be used to authenticate users attempting to interact with a Galasa Ecosystem.

 To configure Dex in your Ecosystem, complete the following steps to update your `values.yaml` file: